JR-G/endthon/README.md

 # Endthon

-Endthon is a Python variant that introduces explicit `end` statements to denote the closing of code blocks, similar to languages like Ruby.
+Endthon is a Python variant that introduces explicit `end` statements to denote the closing of code blocks, similar to Ruby.

+Inspired by [Bython](https://github.com/mathialo/bython), but `end` is nicer than `{}`.

 ## Installation